mzazon/awesome-cloud-projects/azure/intelligent-api-lifecycle-center-ai-services/intelligent-api-lifecycle-center-ai-services.md

    echo "✅ Metadata schema configured for lifecycle management"
    ```

+   The metadata schema now enables consistent API classification across your organization.
+This standardization facilitates better API discovery and governance by allowing developers to filter and search APIs based on their specific requirements and access levels.

 3. **Deploy Azure OpenAI for Documentation Generation**:

    Azure OpenAI Service provides advanced language models that can automatically generate and enhance API documentation based on OpenAPI specifications.
 This AI-powered approach ensures documentation stays current with API changes and maintains consistency across all APIs.
 The GPT-4 model excels at understanding API structures and generating human-readable descriptions.